Chicken cordon bleu is always good, but what a pain to make. This great recipe is an efficient way to make EASY chicken cordon bleu.

 Preparation

-In a large skillet, over medium heat, combine the chicken broth, balsamic vinaigrette, and pepper.
+In a large skillet, over medium heat, combine the chicken broth, balsamic vinaigrette, Dijon mustard, Worcestershire sauce, and pepper.

-Lay the chicken breasts in the liquid.
+Lay the whole chicken breast in the liquid.
 Cook for about 15-20 minutes.
-Make sure to flip a few times while it cooks.
+Make sure to flip it a few times while it cooks.
 The chicken needs to be fully cooked.

-Reduce the heat to low and layer the ham and cheese on top of the chicken.
+Reduce the heat to low and layer a slice of ham and cheese on top of the chicken.

 Cover the pan and let it heat on low for about 3-5 minutes until the cheese has melted.